Dave Leduc: Controversy

-Burmese bank note incident
+Burmese bank note

-In 2018, Leduc made headlines after posting a fan art on social media, showing of a 1000-kyats note with a picture of him printed on it, suggesting that the Central Bank of Myanmar was issuing a sports celebratory note with him on it.
-The announcement went viral and outraged the Myanmar population because of the sensitive nature of the issue.
+In 2018, Leduc posted a fan art on social media, showing of a 1000-kyats note with a picture of him suggesting that the Central Bank of Myanmar was issuing a sports celebratory note with him on it.
+The announcement outraged the population in Myanmar because of the sensitive nature of the issue.
+In the 1990s, the military regime tried to eradicate all traces of General Aung San's memory, considered the father of modern-day Myanmar and who was assassinated by political rivals six months before independence on January 4, 1948.
 After the 8888 Uprising, the government redesigned the national currency removing the picture of General Aung San, replacing it with Chinthe and elephants.
-The military regime in the 1990s tried to eradicate all traces of Aung San's memory, considered the father of modern-day Myanmar and who was assassinated by political rivals six months before independence on Jan.
-4, 1948.
-Leduc was severely criticized, receiving multiple threats before going public and explaining the strategy behind his stunt, saying his goal was to revive the debate about bringing back Aung San on the currency.
-After his explanation, Leduc's tactic was acclaimed.

-On 4 January 2020, to mark the 72nd anniversary of Myanmar's Independence Day, the Central Bank of Myanmar issued the new 1000-kyats notes displaying General Aung San after being absent for 30 years.
+Leduc received multiple threats and was severely criticized for posting the picture, before going public and explaining the strategy behind his stunt, stating that his goal was "to revive the debate about bringing back Aung San on the currency".
+Leduc mentioned to Canadian newspaper Le Droit, that the Myanmar population was very receptive and understood the tactic behind his stunt.
+On 4 January 2020, to mark the 72nd anniversary of Myanmar's Independence Day, the Central Bank of Myanmar issued a new 1000-kyats notes displaying General Aung San after being absent for 30 years.

-Buakaw feud

-On April 28, 2021, Leduc stirred controversy with a profanity-laced social media post criticizing Muay Thai, iconic Muay Thai fighter Buakaw Banchamek and historical figure Nai Khanom Tom.
-In the post, he criticizes Muay Thai as being as a "softened version of Burmese Boxing" and claims Muay boran as being copied from traditional Lethwei.
-Furthermore, he insinuates that the claims surrounding Nai Khanom Tom are exaggerated and that he was simply a prisoner in ancient Burma.
-Ultimately, he claims that Lethwei is the superior art to Muay Thai.
-He issues a challenge to Buakaw to a single-round, nine-minute fight.
-As of January 2022, his challenge has not been answered.

-His post sparked considerable backlash from the Muay Thai and combat sports community.
-As a result of his comments, the Myanmar Traditional Lethwei Federation handed Leduc a two-year ban on Lethwei competition both in Myanmar and overseas.
-His offer to become the Ambassador of Lethwei in Cyprus was also revoked.
-According to the MTLF, Leduc had "committed personal attacks" on Buakaw Banchamek, in addition to making disparaging claims about Muay Thai, potentially tarnishing the relationship between Myanmar and Thailand with his comments on social media.
+Banned from Thailand

+On April 28, 2021, Leduc stirred controversy with a profanity-laced social media post saying that Muaythai was "softened version of Burmese Boxing", criticized Muay Thai fighter Buakaw Banchamek and stating claims surrounding the Nai Khanom Tom folklore story were false and that he was simply a prisoner in ancient Burma during the Burmese–Siamese War.
+The post sparked considerable backlash from the Muaythai and combat sports community.
+In a letter, the Myanmar Lethwei Federation explained that Muaythai promoters made a complaint about Leduc.
+Prominent Thai Muaythai promoter Nuttadaj Vachirarattanawong urged the MLF to reprimand Leduc.
+The MLF judged that Leduc had "committed personal attacks" on Buakaw Banchamek and Muaythai history, potentially "tarnishing the relationship between Myanmar and Thailand".
+The federation issued Leduc a two-year ban on Lethwei competitions under their federation.
+Leduc made fun of the Muay Thai folklore figure Nai Khanom Tom for being captured by Burmese troops during the Burmese–Siamese War (1765–1767).
+In May 2021, the Ministry of Culture of Thailand blacklisted Leduc from entering Thailand.
+In May 2023, Leduc accused "Thai spies" of poisoning him after eating at a Thai restaurant in Turkey.